 Let us discuss some of the major key differences between PostgreSQL vs MySQL:

-- MySQL is known for its simplicity of use and speed, whereas PostgreSQL offers a lot more complicated capabilities; that’s why it’s sometimes referred to as an open-source clone of Oracle.
+- MySQL is known for its simplicity of use and speed, whereas PostgreSQL offers many more complicated capabilities; that’s why it’s sometimes referred to as an open-source clone of Oracle.

-- PostgreSQL is an ACID-compliant database that supports views, triggers, foreign keys, and stored procedures in a variety of languages.
+- PostgreSQL is an ACID-compliant database that supports views, triggers, foreign keys, and stored procedures in various languages.
 We will better understand how things function if we study SQL.
 Also, with SQL, we will be able to take on any database with ease.

-- PostgreSQL not only enables Master-Standby replication, but it also has better WAL operations, enabling near-real-time replication and backup abilities with little latency for standby systems.
+- PostgreSQL enables Master-Standby replication and has better WAL operations, enabling near-real-time replication and backup abilities with little latency for standby systems.

 - PostgreSQL offers comprehensive data types like arrays, hstore, and user-defined data types, but MySQL primarily provides standardized data types (string, numeric, date, and time).

 - MySQL is a multilevel database with a number of storage engines.
 PostgreSQL is a unified storage management server.